PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 In this recipe we are going to convert our system to use DNS for service discovery.

 ### Getting Ready
-As we already have everything required for this recipe lets dive right in and covert our code.
-To do this we are going to use a module called Concordant.
+As we already have everything required for this recipe let's dive right in and covert our code.
+To do this we are going to use a module called `concordant`.
 This is a small module that performs DNS lookups for us in oderer to determine the host and port information for a service.
 We will need to change the code in our service consumer, which is in the `webapp` project, the service code itself will remain largely unchanged.

 ### How to do it
-Firstly we need to install the Concordant module in the `webapp` project:
+Firstly we need to install the `concordant` module in the `webapp` project:

 ```sh
 $ cd micro/webapp